Lispl-Wicht/Portaclish/README.md

 * Switch to dark mode.
 * Open with ```scratch``` buffer + SLIME REPL + file manager (toggle with
   ```<F8>```).

+> SLIME stands for Superior Lisp Interaction Mode for Emacs.
+Think of it as a
+> “remote control” for Common Lisp: it enhances the REPL to be much more
+> comfortable, and even lets you run and manage several Lisp instances in
+> parallel.

 If everything worked, Emacs should look something like this: